2024 Ep 278 - Two Poos and a Wee

 and I'll never let you forget.

-I think it's time to make some.
+I think it's time to make some ahead.

-I know the global market.
+I know that global market.

 As long as we're together,